mauriziopaul/intro-to-R/_posts/2016-06-13-Lesson-01-intro.md

 [1] 0
 ```

-That last expression uses some operator with parentheses, which indicates that you are using a **function**.
-We will discuss functions and what you put inside the parentheses later.
-Parentheses can also be used to group operations (you all remember **PEMDAS**, right?).
+That last expression uses some operator with parentheses, which indicates that you are using a **function**. [^function]

+[^function]: We will discuss functions and what you put inside the parentheses later.
+Parentheses can also be used to group operations.

 Sometimes the instruction you give does not make sense to ```R```.